Asadollah Alam: Minister of the Royal Court

-In 1964, he was appointed as chancellor of Shiraz University and a few years later served host to the King of Belgium in his visit to Fars province.
+In 1964, he was appointed as chancellor of Pahlavi University and a few years later served host to the King of Belgium in his visit to Fars province.
 Beginning in December 1966 he was the minister of court for many years.
 Furthermore, he was the head and bursar of the Pahlavi Foundation.
 He was also a supporter of the campaign of Richard Nixon, during the United States presidential elections.

-As the minister of the Royal Court he was the closest man to Mohammad Reza Shah, who now ran the country autocratically.
+As the minister of the Royal Court he was the closest man to Mohammad Reza Pahlavi, who now ran the country autocratically.
 Therefore, Alam became the channel through which most of the daily affairs of the country passed.
-Alam's memoirs, published posthumously, are exceptionally detailed documents on the life and the deeds of the Shah as perceived by an insider.
+Alam's memoirs, published posthumously, are detailed documents on the life and the deeds of the Shah as perceived by an insider.

 List of positions held

 As written by Alam himself in his memoirs in 1972.